Reinforcement Teaching: Experiments

-To learn general optimizers, which generalize to real datasets, the teacher must train students on a large range of tasks.
-We now conduct experiments in the ``Synthetic Neural Network Transfer Gym'' environment, where a labelling network is initialized at every episode to provide labels for the generated data.
-While artificial, this covers a large range of problem instances.
-After training the teacher's policy in the SyntheticNN Transfer Gym, we apply the policy to control the optimizer for a student learning on real datasets: MNIST \citep{lecun2010mnist}, Fashion-MNIST \citep{xiao2017/online} and CIFAR-10 \citep{krizhevsky09_learn}.
-In addition to changing the data, and the underlying classification problem, the batch size and student neural network also change during transfer (see details in Appendix \ref{sec:appendix_datasets}).
+\paragraph{Transferring the Policy} To learn a general step-size adaptation policy, which is effective across benchmark datasets, the teacher must train students on a large range of optimization problems.
+We now conduct experiments in which the teacher learns in the ``Neural Network Training Gym'' environment, in which we sample a new synthetic classification task at the beginning of each episode.
+The teacher then learns to adapt the step-size for the student's neural network on that classification task for that episode.
+While synthetic, this problem covers a large range of optimization problems by varying the classification task at each episode.
+After training the teacher's policy in the NN Training Gym, we transfer the policy to adapt the step-size for a student learning on benchmark datasets: MNIST \citep{lecun2010mnist} and Fashion-MNIST \citep{xiao2017/online}.
+This transfer experiment changes not only the data, but also the student's neural network architecture (see details in Appendix \ref{sec:appendix_datasets}).
+We find that the heuristic state representation is able to reach the performance threshold for the synthetic data (see Figure \ref{fig:opt_transfer}-top left).
+Referring to Figure \ref{fig:opt_transfer} (top-right and bottom), the heuristic teaching policy does not transfer well to benchmark datasets.
+Our PE state representation, however, is able to transfer the step-size adaptation policy to both MNIST and Fashion MNIST, as well as to a student that is learning with a Convolutional Neural Network (CNN).
+This is surprising because the NN Training Gym did not provide the teacher with any experience in training students with CNNs.

-Referring to Figure \ref{fig:opt_transfer} (top left), we see that both the oblivious state representation and Adam with the best fixed step size are unable to reliably reach the performance threshold and instead time-out at 200 time steps.
-Unlike the oblivious state representation, Adam is still a competent optimizer and able to transfer to other datasets.
-In Figure \ref{fig:opt_transfer} (bottom) we see that, despite the teacher not encountering any students with Convolutional Neural Networks (CNN) in its experience, the Teaching policy is able to transfer the optimizer to outperform Adam with a constant step size on MNIST and Fashion MNIST.
-For CIFAR in Figure \ref{fig:opt_transfer} (top right), however, Adam outperforms Reinforcement Teaching This suggests that the students and problems encountered by the teacher during its training were not representative of the optimization challenges in CIFAR.
-More detailed results can be found in Appendix \ref{sec:appendix_transfer}